moi-matt/federated-quantum-machine-learning-school-project/README.md

 # Federated quantum machine learning school project
-This project was realised by 4 students of INSA Rennes.
+This project was realised with 3 other students of INSA Rennes.
 The aim was to classify 2 digits on the MNIST database, using both federated and quantum neural networks.

 This repository contains 4 notebooks :